prasaddanekula/Golang/Readme.md

-This Is about GIT learning
+This file about Golang readme info